 The wide range of wireless systems available can be confusing.
 To help you choose the best wireless system we have only listed mic's that we have used ourselves.
 We have either installed the systems for customers or operated them at events.

-We recommend buying high quality uhf wireless microphone systems.
+We recommend buying high quality uhf wireless systems.
 We have handheld microphones, headset mics, and lavalier microphones.

-Dual wireless systems include two receivers in one physical unit.
+Dual systems include two receivers in one physical unit.
 Quad wireless systems have four receivers in one unit.

 Radio mic frequency ranges in the UKOver the recent years competition for available wireless spectrum has increased dramatically.
 The UK government decided to clear large numbers of frequencies previously allocated to wireless microphone users.

 This has affected both professional broadcasters, performance and music professionals, together with churches and occasional users.